ttrftech/NanoVNA/README.md

 This repository contains source of NanoVNA firmware with a more readable font than the original.

+## Binary releases
+From time to time there are binary releases so you don´t have to compile the firmware by yourself.
+See https://github.com/reald/NanoVNA/releases

 ## Prepare ARM Cross Tools

 **UPDATE**: Recent gcc version works to build NanoVNA, no need old version.